Ross-Can/Stamina-Challenge/README.md

 1. Click [here](https://github.com/Ross-Can/Stamina-Challenge/archive/refs/heads/main.zip) to install the current version of the stamina challenge.
 2. Uncompress the zip file
-3. Print double click/open the **index.html** file to open my program in your default browser.
+3. Double click/open the **index.html** file to open my program in your default browser.

 ## Rules